ludc/rlstructures/sphinx_docs/source/gettingstarted/Environments.rst

 * https://github.com/facebookresearch/rlstructures/blob/main/tutorial/tutorial_environments.py

-We also provide the https://github.com/facebookresearch/rlstructures/blob/main/tutorial/playing_with_rlstructures.py tutorial to help you to understand the data structures exchanged and built by the diffrent components.
+We also provide the https://github.com/facebookresearch/rlstructures/blob/main/tutorial/playing_with_rlstructures.py tutorial to help you to understand the data structures exchanged by the different components.

 Principles
 ----------